NinetiesPaul/node-js-tasks-api/readme.md

 - Routes definitions
 - SOLID and KISS principles on a MVC architecture

-The main tech behind it is NodeJs and also some others Js libs.
-For storaging, i'm using MongoDB non-relational database
+The main tech behind it is NodeJs and also some others Js libraries.
+For storaging, i'm using MySQL relational database

 ## Installation and Configuration
 This project currently uses MongoDB, so you should set it up and create a cluster.
 Once you have done that, run